I am back with a favourite theme: hierarchies and power.

 Also, top hierarchy never disappears, it takes a nap, or even hibernates, but remains somewhere perhaps in benign forms.

 In ancient times, kings may have been killed, only to see the emergence of the barons.
-My very first management article in a publication now defunct, was entitled ‘Kings or Cousins?’.
-I have also mentioned that ‘There will always be hierarchy, power and rituals in the organization.
+My very first management article in a publication now defunct, was entitled ‘Kings or Cousins?’
 The question is how smart we are to choose the right trade off.

 Power can be transformed, it never disappears.